 Continuing education, skilling up, is a big part of your career management.

-From today through next Friday (that is 12 days… so no hurry, but don’t miss out) Pluralsight is doing a 33% off sale.
-This brings the normal price to about what a premium Netflix account costs.
-You get thousands… literally thousands of courses to help you skill up.
+I’m a proud Pluralsight author because Pluralsight delivers thousands of courses to help you skill up.
 Pluralsight has world-renown content creators (aka authors) who help the top technology teams skill up.
 From learning programming to artificial intelligence to design to networking to you-name-it, Pluralsight has courses that technologists rely on.

 Not a techie?
 Not a nerd or a geek?
 That’s okay.
 I am sharing this with you because (a) you might be interested in a career change, and (b) there are plenty of non-tech courses that could enhance your career, from business analyst to the entire PMP certification prep to hundreds of communication and soft skills (which is where I spend my time).

 I started with Pluralsight in 2012.
 It was a slow start, and a bit of a rough transition to go from a professional speaker (on stage) to staring at a screen and talking into a mic in an otherwise empty room.
 But now I have 36 courses in the Pluralsight library, and hopefully will be able to add more over the years.

 I believe this is a perfect complement to what I can offer through JibberJobber and the Job Search Program.
 Tools and strategies and tactics married to information and direction and skills helps you be more intentional about career management.